 4. Understand the latest relevant B2B trends.

-New technology or an event relevant to your business might be significant and make people search for its related information.
+New technology or a trending topic relevant to your business might trigger a wave of new search queries around it.
 This can potentially become a new source for your long-tail keywords as there are probably many new queries that search engines receive because of this.

 Keep updating your website on the news related to your industry and be aware when there is a significant trend that happens.
 Doing this should help you optimize your long-tail SEO further and make you rank for more excellent keywords.